MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 ## Security

-If you have security concerns refer to the [Dockerfile](https://github.com/ststolz/Cardano-Node-Docker/blob/main/Dockerfile) the image is built from.
+If you have security concerns, refer to the [Dockerfile](https://github.com/ststolz/Cardano-Node-Docker/blob/main/Dockerfile) the image is built from.
 All software used was sourced from official Ubuntu Repositories or the original Software Repositories (haskell.org and input-output-hk).
-Your are free to use my Dockerfile and build the image on your own.
+You are free to use my Dockerfile and build the image on your own.
 See instructions in the [docker-compose.yml](https://github.com/ststolz/Cardano-Node-Docker/blob/main/docker-compose.yml).

 ## MIT License